 Web-based Oracle Enterprise Manager Cloud Control enables you to monitor an Oracle RAC database.

 Oracle Enterprise Manager Cloud Control is a central point of control for the Oracle environment that you access by way of a graphical user interface (GUI).
-See "Monitoring Oracle RAC and Oracle Clusterware" on page 13-2 and the Oracle Database 2 Day + Real Application Clusters Guide for detailed information about using Oracle Enterprise Manager to monitor Oracle RAC environments.
+See "Monitoring Oracle RAC and Oracle Clusterware" and Oracle Database 2 Day + Real Application Clusters Guide for detailed information about using Oracle Enterprise Manager to monitor Oracle RAC environments.